Benwagrez/aws-web-in-3-flavors/README.md

 # super-octo-adventures
 Hey everyone!
-Welcome to my super octo adventure.
+Welcome to my AWS Website Deployer.
 This repository holds three different deployment strategies for a website on AWS.
 Let dive into it.

 ## Prerequisites
 The following items are prerequisites for this deployment.